English National Opera’s 2021/22 season will include four new productions, including comedian Les Dennis performing in HMS Pinafore.

-Along with revivals of Phelim McDermott’s Satyagraha, with Sean Panikkar returning to the ENO in the role of Gandhi, conducted by Carolyn Kuan; Jonathan Miller’s La boheme, conducted by Ben Glassberg, and Phelim McDermott’s Cosi fan tutte, conducted by Kerem Hasan in an ENO debut.
-The Cosi will feature three ENO Harewood Artists in principal roles, ENO will be giving a total of 67 performances.
+There will also be revivals of Phelim McDermott’s Satyagraha, with Sean Panikkar returning to the ENO in the role of Gandhi, conducted by Carolyn Kuan; Jonathan Miller’s La boheme, conducted by Ben Glassberg, and Phelim McDermott’s Cosi fan tutte, conducted by Kerem Hasan in an ENO debut.
+The Cosi will feature three ENO Harewood Artists in principal roles.

 The Company says that 90 per cent of the cast this season is British, British-based or British-trained, continuing the ENO’s commitment to support and nurture homegrown talent.
 The ENO continues to develop new talent through the renowned ENO Harewood Artists programme and ENO Mackerras Fellowship.

-The Company is to expand its under 18s come free ticket offer to now include under 21s at all performances and at all levels of the house.
-The ENO will also be extending discounts available to those under 35.
-Ticket prices for everyone will start at £10.
+The Company is to expand its under 18s come free ticket offer to now include under 21s at all performances and at all levels, along with extending discounts to under 35.
+Ticket prices will start at £10.
 Two more relaxed performances are planned on the main stage for this season.

 Other ongoing work will ENO’s s long-COVID project, ENO Breathe, in partnership with Imperial Healthcare NHS Trust, supporting patients managing long-term symptoms of breathlessness and anxiety post-illness.

 The Company is also launching Finish This… a new creative music making programme for primary and secondary aged learners.
 Using specially commissioned operatic works as a starting point, learners will respond to and resolve unfinished music, created with the ENO Chorus and Orchestra.